 A portmanteaux of liberal + retard.
 Pretty uninspired tbh.

-Donald Trump called Jeb Bush "low energy" throughout the course of the primaries and now those who oppose Trump—who is high energy—are also be tarred with that brush.
+Donald Trump called Jeb Bush "low energy" throughout the course of the primaries, and now those who oppose Trump—who is high energy—are also tarred with that brush.

 Short for "politically correct" and a vestige of the last century, PC isn't used too much as a personal attack these days as it's been supplanted by the far snazzier "SJW."
 That said, "PC culture" is still bemoaned as the invisible shackles that prevent people from "telling it like it is" or using terminology others find offensive.

-Though plenty has been written on the fact that it—ahem—actually originated as an anti-abolitionist insult, the sentiment of the modern usage is 100% lifted from a Fight Club monologue containing the lines "You are not special.
+Though plenty has been written on the fact that it—ahem—actually originated as an anti-abolitionist insult, the sentiment of the modern usage is 100 percent lifted from a Fight Club monologue containing the lines, "You are not special.
 You are not a beautiful and unique snowflake."